 - Secure installation (for wall-hung units) and pipework

-- Airflow is free of blockages and sufficient for the room the appliance is installed in
+- Airflow is free of blockages and sufficient for the room in which the appliance is installed

 - Flue and chimney checks

 Your gas safety check won’t include any servicing or repairs.
-If there’s a problem with any appliance, or any pipework feeding that appliance, this needs to be rectified.
-And, the engineer will rectify any issues, but at an additional cost to the CP12.
+If there’s a problem with any appliance, or any pipework feeding that appliance, the engineer will rectify it at an additional cost to the CP12.

-Although the likes of Worcester Bosch, Vaillant, Baxi and Ideal have their own boiler servicing teams that can complete a landlord gas certificate, it’s not a legality that you use one of their team.
+Although the likes of Worcester Bosch, Vaillant, Baxi, and Ideal have their own boiler servicing teams offering a landlord gas certificate, there’s no legal requirement to use them.

-All you need to ensure, is that the boiler engineer you are using, is qualified to work on gas appliances, and registered with Gas Safe.
-If you’ve had a quote from a company for any gas work, you can check out their credentials on the Gas Safe Register by searching their Gas Safe number, or company name.
+All you need to ensure is that the boiler engineer you hire is qualified to work on gas appliances and registered with Gas Safe.
+If you’ve had a quote from a company for any gas work, you can check out their credentials on the Gas Safe Register by searching their Gas Safe number or company name.

-You’ll need to ensure that you have a gas safety check on any tenanted property every 12 months.
+You’ll need to perform a gas safety check on any tenanted property every 12 months.
 After 12 months, any previous gas safety check becomes invalid.

-Always plan for a gas safety check, well in advance of it’s due date.
-You’re required by law to have a certificate produced every year, but that doesn’t give you automatic access to your property if your tenant refuses.
+Always plan for a gas safety check well in advance of it’s due date.
+The law requires you to have a certificate produced every year, but this doesn’t give you automatic access to your property if your tenant refuses.

 If you suspect a problem tenant, the first thing to do is speak to a solicitor.
 According to the Gas Safe register, you can’t force entry, but you’ll need to prove that you have multiple documented attempts to gain access to the property (3 times as a minimum), 10-12 months before the gas safety certificate is due.

-You are not responsible for gas safety checks on gas appliances, flues or chimneys that are fitted by your tenant or to their appliances.
+You are not responsible for performing a gas safety check on gas appliances, flues, or chimneys that your tenant fits.
+The Gas Safe Register is quite clear about this:

-By law, homeowners are NOT required to provide a gas safety certificate to the new owner.
-So as a buyer, you’ll not know whether the property is gas safe, until it’s checked.
+By law, homeowners are DON’T have to provide a gas safety certificate to the new owner.
+So as a buyer, you’ll not know whether the property is gas safe, until an engineer checks it.

-However, most sellers are prepared to organise a Gas Safety certificate, assuming that the buyer foots the bill.
-Given these certificates cost around £60 and could highlight problems with a heating system that could cost £4,000 to replace, it’s worth the money.
+However, most sellers are happy to organise a Gas Safety certificate, assuming that the buyer foots the bill.
+Given that a gas certificate cost is only £60, but the check could highlight problems with a heating system costing up to £4,000 to replace, it’s worth the money.